A simple label is the result of many carefully prepared pieces of data and well-coordinated actions:

-Quick Ship: Prepare your orders and browse rates on the ORDERS page.
+Instant Rate: Prepare your orders and browse rates on the ORDERS page.
 Learn more.
-Then, if you have saved your carrier selections and chosen which to make available for Quick Ship, you can complete your purchase without even leaving the ORDERS page.
+Then, if you have saved your carrier selections and chosen which to make available for Instant Rate, you can complete your purchase without even leaving the ORDERS page.
 Learn more.

 For more details, read our complete Buy Labels set-up guide.

-If you’re new to ShippingEasy, it’s best to familiarize yourself with the basic step-by-step process for purchasing individual labels.
+If you’re new to ShippingEasy, it is best to familiarize yourself with the basic step-by-step process for purchasing individual labels.
 Watch our video or read through these detailed guides: